sharkdp/bat/src/syntax_mapping/builtins/README.md

 file-splitting is purely for maintainability reasons.
 (Technically, we could just as well use a single TOML file.)
 So just use common sense.

-At compile time, the build script will collect all the syntax mappings defined by the TOML files within this directory, and embed them into the binary.
+TOML files should reside in the corresponding subdirectory of the platform(s) that they intend to target.
+At compile time, the build script will go through each subdirectory that is applicable to the compilation target, collect the syntax mappings defined by all TOML files, and embed them into the binary.

 ## File syntax